Tuning Fork Density Meter

 How Do You Compare Flow Elements?

-You compare flow elements across five performance dimensions: accuracy, permanent pressure loss, turndown ratio, relative cost, and application fit.
+You compare flow elements across five performance dimensions: accuracy, permanent pressure loss, turndown ratio, relative cost, and application fit (see our companion guide on K-factor calibration).
 The table below puts all six elements side by side.

 Flow ElementAccuracy (% of rate)Pressure Loss (% of DP)TurndownRelative CostBest Application